 The school year is September through June, with all students leaving during vacations.
 Our school is closed for one week at Thanksgiving, two weeks at Christmas, two weeks in the spring, and from mid-June through Labor Day (see our calendar for details).

 During vacations students become the responsibility of their parents, guardians, or agency.
-Enrolled students may be eligible for our four-week Extended School Year program held in July, but due to limited capacity, there usually is a one year waiting period for newly admitted students.
+Enrolled students may participate in our four-week Extended School Year program held in July if eligible.
+Students who are admitted from January on in a given school are placed on a waiting list for ESY.